antgoldbloom/Pairwise/src/to_do.md

 #P2
  - style
-    - symantic UI
+    - pair page
-    - watch design vidos
-    - keep buttons still on mobile
+       - keep buttons still
-    - nicer text box
-    - have explanation unfold
- - undo button
- - keyboard shortcuts
  - add google analytics
+ - prepoulate with more lists
+ - recommending how many more pairs

+#POST TO HACKERNEWS

 #P3
- - guidance on when to stop
  - ability to download a snapshot
  - ability to upload a snapshot

-#POST TO HACKERNEWS
+ - keyboard shortcuts
+ - undo button

 #LATER
  - logins and persisting storage